 - You will now have to save the files that you want to recover: You should save these files to a storage device that isn’t the one you’re recovering from.
 If you attempt to save files to the same storage device that you’re recovering from, then you could actually end up overwriting some of the same files that you’re trying to recover.
 Disk Drill will display a confirmation message letting you know if the process was successful or not.

-Recovering Files Deleted During Cut and Paste Using Built-in Windows Utilities
+Method 2: Recover Files Lost During Transfer Using Built-in Windows Utilities

 Using Microsoft OneDrive as a cloud backup option is also a powerful way of keeping your files safe.
 With OneDrive, you can keep your files backed up by selecting the folders you want to back up from OneDrive’s settings.
 If you happen to lose files during a cut and paste operation, you will be able to recover them from your OneDrive account.
 Before attempting file recovery, you will need to make sure that the folder where the file that was deleted was located was being backed up to OneDrive.
 If the steps below were completed before the accidental deletion, then you will be able to recover your file:

-- In the settings of the OneDrive client, under the Back up tab, choose Manage back up.
+- In the settings of the OneDrive client, in Sync and backup tab, choose Manage backup.

-- You can choose to back up your Desktop, Documents, and/or Pictures.
-Choose the combination of these options that you want and then hit Start back up.
+- You can choose to back up your Libraries folders.
+Choose the combination of these options that you want and then hit Save changes.

 To recover files deleted by cut and paste with one drive, follow these steps: